 Most of these systems - Hive, Nest, Netatmo and Tado - simply put a smart thermostat into the most-used room in the house or the hallway, and moderate the temperature of the whole house to match that room.
 For smaller houses in which most rooms are in regular use this is probably a cost-effective way of attaining the desired results.
 You can always turn off the radiators you don't need to avoid heating rooms unnecessarily.

-Honeywell Evohome and Genius offer something more.
+Honeywell Evohome, Tado, and Genius offer something better.
 One of the ways they do this is by replacing the valves on your radiators with 'smart' valves.
-They allow you to divide up your home into various zones and then offer smart heating in each zone, so your guest bedroom is heated only when required, the master bedroom is warm in the morning and at bed time, and the kitchen is hot at tea time.
+They allow you to divide up your home into various zones and then offer smart heating in each zone, so your guest bedroom is heated only when required, the master bedroom is warm in the morning and at bedtime, and the kitchen is hot at tea time.

 In any case, Honeywell, Genius and certain others can control more sophisticated heating systems (including underfloor heating and hot water tanks) but, of course, they are a lot more expensive.
 And in the UK at least, all modern houses with living space covering ground greater than 150m2 have to be built with at least two zones of heating, according to 2013 Building Regulations Part L.